city guide 12 min read

 summer camps san francisco bay area city guide

-Best Summer Camps in San Francisco 2026: The Complete Neighborhood Guide
+Best Summer Camps in San Francisco 2026: By Area

-The catch: summer camps in San Francisco fill fast, and the registration windows are compressed.
+The catch: Summer camps in San Francisco fill fast.
+Registration windows are compressed.
 SF Rec & Park's general registration opens March 21, 2026 — and popular programs will be gone within hours.
 This guide will help you know what's out there before you need to move.

 Planning multiple camps across multiple kids?
 KidPlanr's summer calendar helps you see every camp week for every child in one visual plan — try it free.